yewnyx/SubLink/Types.md

 ## FollowOnlyModeInfo

 - `bool` Enabled     - Required - Indicates if the mode is enabled
-- `int`  MinDuration - Required - The amount of seconds a user must be following
+- `uint` MinDuration - Required - The amount of seconds a user must be following

 ## EmoteModeInfo